davidgomes/pentagine.js/README.md

 }

 var playState = new PlayState();
+switchState(playState);
 ```

 Inside the repository, check out `example/`.
-It's a simple game I made using Pentagine.
-The helicopter sprite is not mine, I found it on [The Spriters Resource](http://www.spriters-resource.com).
+I put there some simple games made using Pentagine.
+Regarding example number 1, the helicopter sprite is not mine, I found it on [The Spriters Resource](http://www.spriters-resource.com).

 License
 -------